ZeyadAwdallah/Wcdonald-s-recipes/README.md

 2. Move that repository onto your local machine, inside the `repos` folder that you previously created in the Git Basics lesson.
 The command should look like `git clone git@github.com:username/odin-recipes.git` (use SSH).

-3. Now `cd` into the `odin-recipes` project directory that is now on your local machine.
+3. Now `cd` into the `odin-recipes` project directory that is now on your local machine. noce

 4. Set up your `README.md` file and write a brief introduction describing what the current project is and what skills you will have demonstrated once you have completed it.
 (You can also do this as a self-reflection at the end of the project, which is a good way to review what you have learned.)